Wrenbow27/WrenbowHelper/README.md

 A refill that can also be collected by holdables

 Set LiftSpeed trigger:
-Overides normal liftspeed inheritence with a custom value Very silly
+Overides normal liftspeed inheritence with a custom value (very silly)

 -Credits-